• Skip to primary navigation

 What is hot honey good on?

-Well, if you do a little looking around on the web, you’ll find that hot honey can be drizzled on pizza (or spaghetti squash pizza), roasted vegetables (we’re obsessed with it on roasted or air fried Brussels sprouts), Greek yogurt, or cornbread.
+If you do a little looking around on the web, you’ll find that hot honey can be drizzled on pizza (or spaghetti squash pizza), roasted vegetables (we’re obsessed with it on roasted or air fried Brussels sprouts), Greek yogurt, or cornbread.
 Lately we’ve been eating a lot of roasted radishes and hot honey really is great on those, too.

 Honey dripping off a dripper.